 - Relate reasonable solutions to parents who are concerned about juice intake

-This course is intended for nutrition professionals.
+This course is intended for multiple professions, including nurses and dietitians.

 ContinuingEducation.com is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
 This course is a Level 2 course.